iobis/species-thermal-limits/README.md

 **What we tested**

-Same tests as Model 1, but now that simulation accounts for different maximum occupancy probabilities per species.
+Same tests as Model 1, but now the simulation accounts for different maximum occupancy probabilities per species.

 ### Model 6